springboardmentor443m-coder/NarrativeNexus-Dynamic-Text-Analysis/README.md

-# NarrativeNexus: The Dynamic Text Analysis Platform
+# DyNarrative: The Dynamic Text Analysis Platform

 ## 1. Introduction
 The goal of this project is to develop a **dynamic text analysis platform** that can accept various types of text data, extract key themes and topics, and summarize them into actionable insights.